OpenMDAO/dymos/joss/paper.md

 Clear examples of Dymos used in this context are demonstrated in the coupled trajectory-thermal design of electric aircraft [@Hariton2020a].

 Optimal control software typically requires that the dynamics of the system be defined as a set of ordinary differential equations (ODE) that use explicit functions to compute the rates of the state variables to be time-integrated.
-Sometimes the dynamics are instead posed as a set of differential algebraic equations, where some residual equations need to be satisfied implicitly in order to solve ODE.
+Sometimes the dynamics are instead posed as a set of differential algebraic equations (DAE), where some residual equations need to be satisfied implicitly in order to solve ODE.
 One application of this approach is the method of differential inclusions, in which the state time-history is posed as a dynamic control, and the traditional control variables needed to achieve that trajectory are found using a nonlinear solver within the ODE [@Seywald1994].
 Support for implicit calculations gives users more freedom to pose dynamics in more natural ways, but typically causes numerical and computational cost challenges in an optimization context, especially when finite-differences are used to compute derivatives for the optimizer.
 Some optimal control libraries tackle this numerical challenge with a monolithic algorithmic differentiation[@griewank2003mathematical] approach.